Vyral/andre-kwan/_posts/2019-07-22-why-you-need-more-than-a-zestimate.md

 When you go to Zillow, you’re able to receive a Zestimate on your home or another property you’re looking at.
 However, can you trust these Zestimates?&nbsp;

 The answer is, unfortunately, no. According to Zillow’s website, a Zestimate is “A starting point in determining home value and not an appraisal.”
-A Zestimate is based on public and user-submitted data. **While public data is typically accurate, the user submitted data is anything but.&nbsp;**
+A Zestimate is based on public and user-submitted data. **While public data is typically accurate, the user-submitted data is anything but.&nbsp;**

 There are some agents out there who help people increase their Zestimates, but that makes the home seem like its worth more than it is.
 Zestimates can be tweaked and manipulated, but the expert opinion of a real estate agent can not. **After all, Zillow has never been to your house and has no idea how it stacks up to others in the area.** A professional agent does.